aig77/discord-bot/README.md

 #Discord Bot\
 A simple Discord Bot.\
 \
-Remember to create a .env file and add the BOT_TOKEN.
+Remember to create a .env file and add the BOT_TOKEN variable.
 This can be found when creating the bot in the discord page.